-The total Market Manager Renewable Energy budget for 2010 is \$127.45 Million.
-This consists of \$64 Million for outstanding CORE Program rebate commitments, \$63.43 Million for REIP Program rebates, administration, and marketing and \$27,016 for CPC administration.
-In addition to the Market Manager budget, the OCE/EDA oversight budget for renewable energy is \$43,312.
+The revised total Market Manager Renewable Energy budget for 2010 is \$122.85 Million.
+This consists of \$56 Million for outstanding CORE Program rebate commitments, \$66.43 Million for REIP Program rebates, administration, and marketing and \$27,016 for CPC administration.

-The REIP rebate budget for 2010 is \$ 61.781million (\$58.781 million plus \$3 million of expected CORE cancellations after April 1st).
+The revised REIP rebate budget for 2010 is \$61.781 million (\$58.781 million plus \$3 million proposed transfer from the CORE budget as a result of project cancellations).
 This consists of \$33.15 million in funding available for new commitments plus \$28.631 million in outstanding REIP rebate commitments from 2009.
-The total REIP Market Manager budget is \$63.43 million.
+The total REIP Market Manager budget is \$66.43 million.
 This includes market services, administration for 2010 and outstanding commitments from prior program years, and administrative expenses and program services associated with the SREC Registration Program.
 The 2010 budget includes three funding cycles for new solar rebates.
 The detailed 2010 budget is attached in Appendix B.

-New Jersey's Clean Energy ProgramTM 2010 Residential Energy Efficiency and Renewable Energy Program Plan Filing
+102 New Jersey's Clean Energy Program TM